-The Net can be selected to be public or private.
 Public Nets, which have been defined and named within a particular Project, are available to other projects within a given Workspace.
-Public Nets with identical names are assumed to be connected.
-Private Nets need only to have a unique name within a project.
-Private Nets having the same name as given in other projects are assumed to be different Nets.
+Public Nets in different projects with identical names are therefore assumed to be connected.
+Private Nets having the same name as given in other Projects are assumed to be different Nets.